peterbb/gfeeds/website/page.md

 [Install **Flatpak** by following the quick setup guide](https://flatpak.org/setup/).
 Does it work on your distribution?
 Most likely.

-Then, click the button below to install GNOME Feeds:
+Then, click the button below to install Feeds:

 <a href="https://flathub.org/apps/details/org.gabmus.gnome-feeds"><img src="https://raw.githubusercontent.com/flatpak-design-team/flathub-mockups/master/assets/download-button/download.svg?sanitize=true" height="100" alt="Get it on Flathub" /></a>